WHAT OUR VOLUNTEERS HAVE SAID:

-As a volunteer you will experience hands-on field research relevant to the conservation of savannah ecosystems in Africa.
+As a volunteer, you will experience hands-on field research relevant to the conservation of savannah ecosystems in Africa.
 Join us and study birds, reptiles, ungulates, rodents, small predators, bats, vegetation and a variety of other plant and animal life in one of southern Africa’s most unique conservation areas within a global biodiversity hotspot.
-Investigate the interface among protected areas, rural communities and commercial agriculture in Swaziland’s Lubombo Conservancy while based in the private Mbuluzi Game Reserve and also working in neighbouring Hlane Royal National Park and Mlawula Nature Reserve.
+Investigate the interface among protected areas, rural communities, and commercial agriculture in Swaziland’s Lubombo Conservancy while based in the private Mbuluzi Game Reserve and also working in neighboring Hlane Royal National Park and Mlawula Nature Reserve.

 - Learn from our expert staff about the wildlife and ecosystem functioning of the African Savannah

-- Hands-on research experience, gathering and analysing data that will be used to protect this fragile ecosystem
+- Hands-on research experience, gathering and analyzing data that will be used to protect this fragile ecosystem

 - Cultural excursions to understand more about Swazi culture and the interaction between wildlife and people